IndieWebify Your Hugo Website

 It is the trickiest part of the puzzle.
 Again it involves creating an endpoint which can accept a request to post, verify that it is coming from an authorised source and finally create the post file in required structure for Hugo to build and deploy.
 I have enabled the support for Micropub on this site, thanks again to Paul.

 I would like to detail out the solution I have running.
 But that would be a topic for another detailed post.
-In short, I hosted Paul’s open-source micropub endpoint3, configured it to generate the post in the format I need, configured it to commit to my website source at GitHub, declared it as my site’s micropub endpoint and then let Netlify handle the rest.
+In short, I hosted Paul’s open-source micropub endpoint, configured it to generate the post in the format I need, configured it to commit to my website source at GitHub, declared it as my site’s micropub endpoint and then let Netlify handle the rest.

 You bet I would say it was all simple.
 I won’t.